 Edited Out: The second in the Mysterious Detective Mysteries!

 Rachel Goldman and Duffy Madison return as Rachel tries to avoid seeing the living manifestation of her fictional character, while Duffy wants her to drive a couple of hours away with him to prove a missing man from Poughkeepsie, New York isn’t the man who became Duffy Madison.
 Confused?
 So is everyone else, especially when it turns out two people who were thought missing were actually murdered…

 Dog Dish of Doom: The first book in the Agent to the Paws Series!

-Kay Powell is a theatrical agent whose clients are not human.
-No, they’re not Hollywood stars; they’re animals.
+Kay Powell is a theatrical agent whose clients are animals.
+No, they’re not Hollywood stars; they’re actually non-human animals.
 So when she tries to get Bruno, a big fuzzy dog, a job in the latest Broadway revival of Annie, all looks good—until Bruno’s owner is stabbed in the back and falls face down into Bruno’s water dish.